michaelfromyeg/vscode-puzzles/server/README.md

 # Server

-This folder servers as the backend for the "extsn" VSCode extension, designed at providing you with a daily problem.
+This folder serves as the backend for the "vscode-puzzle" VSCode extension, designed at providing you with a daily coding puzzle.
+The API is currently live on Heroku [here](https://vscode-puzzle.herokuapp.com/).

 ## Guide

-TBD
+API specification is TBD!

-Deployment: `git subtree push --prefix server heroku master` from the top level directory
+To deploy the application, first commit your changes, and then run `git subtree push --prefix server heroku master` from the top level directory.